zehreken/zehreken.github.io/_posts/2017-06-08-cache-miss-and-data-locality.markdown

 This is called a **cache miss**.
 Whenever the CPU wants some piece of data and can't find it, it is a cache miss.
 And it looks to a higher level cache, if it can't find it there it is another cache miss and it looks to a higher level cache and so on till it can find it.

-## Why
+## Cache Miss
+### Cache Miss
-The reason for cache misses is bad data locality.
+The reason for a cache miss is bad data locality.
 Let's examine this simple code piece written in c++.

 {% highlight ruby %}
 class Big